rogerkeays/fluent/README.md

 ## Disclaimer

-  * *Unchecked* is not supported or endorsed by the OpenJDK team.
+  * *Fluent* is not supported or endorsed by the OpenJDK team.
   * The reasonable man adapts himself to the world.
 The unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man. --George Bernard Shaw